How Much Does Long Term Care Insurance Cost? Is It Worth It?

-Who Needs a Way to Cover Long Term Care Costs?
+Who Needs to Plan for Long Term Care Costs?

 It is not fun to talk about, but research suggests that at least 52% of people turning 65 today will need long term care at some point.